-This Guideline has been developed by the appropriate VICH Expert Working Group and will be subject to consultation by the parties, in accordance with the VICH Process.
-At Step 7 of the Process the final draft will be recommended for adoption to the regulatory bodies of the European Union, Japan and USA.
+This Guideline has been developed by the appropriate VICH Expert Working Group and has been subject to consultation by the parties, in accordance with the VICH Process.
+At Step 7 of the Process the final draft is recommended for adoption to the regulatory bodies of the European Union, Japan and USA.